usingtechnology/common-hosted-form-service-techdocs/docs/Components/Form-Builder/BC-Government.md

   - Markers: Single Latitude and Longitude points on the map
   - Circles: Single Latitude and Longitude points with an associated radius
   - Polygons: A set of Markers which form a closed shape
+  - Line: A set of markers which do not form a closed shape

 ![image](images/map-component-1.png)